 Pianos have a life of their own.
 They embody the needs of people’s spiritual, artistic and creative souls so that makes their addition to a household, church, or public arena a splendid and momentous event.
 Because a fine instrument can thrive for generations, it is obvious that the choice of a piano needs to be given serious consideration.

-Even if an inexpensive upright or keyboard has been contemplated for a child or an adult beginner, conventional wisdom has that you get what you pay for, and that the piano itself can be a deciding factor on whether the student enjoys and pursues the lessons.
+Even if an inexpensive upright piano or keyboard has been contemplated for a child or an adult beginner, conventional wisdom has that you get what you pay for, and that the piano itself can be a deciding factor on whether the student enjoys and pursues the lessons.
 Buying the best pianos you can afford and keeping them tuned and in good repair is what any reputable teacher will assure you.

 So, then, how does one go about choosing a piano?